NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 The Qualification tool analyzes Spark events generated from CPU based Spark applications to help quantify the expected acceleration of migrating a Spark application to GPU.

-The tool first analyzes the operators executed from the CPU log and determines which ones would be qualified to run on GPU.
+The tool first analyzes the CPU event log and determine which operators are likely to run on the GPU.
 The tool then uses estimates from historical queries and benchmarks to estimate a speed-up at an individual operator level to calculate how much a specific operator would accelerate on GPU for the specific application.
-To calculate the _"Estimated GPU App Duration"_, it will add up the accelerated operator durations along with durations that could not run on CPU because they are unsupported operators or not SQL operations.
+It calculates an _"Estimated GPU App Duration"_ by adding up the accelerated operator durations along with durations that could not run on GPU because they are unsupported operators or not SQL/Dataframe.

 This tool is intended to give the users a starting point and does not guarantee the applications with the highest _recommendation_ will actually be accelerated the most.
 Currently, it reports by looking at the amount of time spent in tasks of SQL Dataframe operations.

 > **Disclaimer!**
-> Estimates provided by the Qualification tool are given assuming supported "_SparkPlan_" or "_Executor Nodes_"
+> Estimates provided by the Qualification tool are based on the currently supported "_SparkPlan_" or "_Executor Nodes_"
-> are used in the application and does not yet look at the expressions or datatypes.
+> used in the application.
+It currently does not look at the expressions or datatypes used.
-> For more details, please refer to the [Supported Operators](./supported_ops.md) section.
+> Please refer to the [Supported Operators](./supported_ops.md) guide to check the types and expressions you are using
+> are supported.

 This document covers below topics: